 “To me, it’s more than that.”

 “It can’t last forever.
 You can’t work here for the rest of your life.”
 A backwaiter brushed past Hudson’s shoulder.
-He lowered his voice, but the sentiment stayed the same — his tone like the snapped sound of a rubber band.
+He lowered his voice, but the sentiment stayed the same—his tone like the snapped sound of a rubber band.
 “How can you settle down in a place like this?”

-Terrence and his trainee dropped the food at table 43.
+Terrence and his trainee dropped the food at Table 43.
 A filet mignon, tender and bloody and blue rare.
 Landlocked salmon, baked with brown sugar and served with steak fries.
 Angel hair pasta with steamed clams.

 When they left the table, the trainee turned over her shoulder, balancing a tray of bread plates in shaky hands.
 She was unpolished, Terrence knew, but she had potential.
 He could tell by the look in her eye.
 “How long have you been working here?”